FusionAuth/fusionauth-javascript-sdk/packages/sdk-react/README.md

 ### Protecting Content

 The `RequireAuth` component can be used to protect information from unauthorized users.
 It takes an optional prop `withRole` that can be used to ensure the user has a specific role.
 If an array of roles is passed, the user must have at least one of the roles to be authorized.
+The `Unauthenticated` component provides the inverse functionality.

 ```jsx
 import { RequireAuth, useFusionAuth } from '@fusionauth/react-sdk';